robotmachine/mp3_scripts/README.md

 #### .genre.txt
 Contains the genre name for the artist or album.

-#### .tracks1.txt; tracksN.txt
+#### .tracks01.txt; tracks02.txt; &c
 The title of the album tracks.
 The first line corresponds to the first track and so on.
-In the event of a multi-disc album, the metadata file should be .tracks1.txt, tracks2.txt and so on.
+In the event of a multi-disc album, the metadata file should be .tracks01.txt, tracks02.txt and so on.

 Within the Artist Name folder, the following metadata files are supported:
 * .artist.txt